 Therapeutic footwear is used to prevent diabetic ulcers.
-Orthopedic footwear is used by individuals with structural conditions of the foot.
+Orthopedic footwear is used by people with structural conditions of the foot.

 Therapeutic shoes, modifications and inserts must be prescribed by a podiatrist or physician knowledgeable in the fitting of diabetic shoes and inserts.